random & Kindergarten

 Understand the

-.
-It performs a series of operations to generate the nextn
+random()function is deterministic given the same initialn.
+It performs a series of operations to generate the nextnand returnsn % 100.The sequence of

-values (and thus the key) depends solely on the initialn
+nvalues (and thus the key) depends solely on the initialn.

 Brute-Force Initial

-such that when we generate the key and XOR it with the givenxor
+nsuch that when we generate the key and XOR it with the givenxorlist, we get a meaningful flag (likely starting withflag{).

 Generate Possible